MicrosoftDocs/sql-docs/docs/linux/sql-server-ag-kubernetes.md

 ### Notes

-Regardless of the AG configuration, The operator will always deploy the AG agent.
+Regardless of the AG configuration, The operator will always deploy the HA supervisor.
 If the SqlServer resource does not list any AG, the operator will still deploy this container.

 The version for the operator image is identical to the version for the SQL Server image.